mark-mavis/MarkWMavis/README.md

 # Porfolio

-👋 Hello everyone, I’m @MarkWMavis, a passionate coder and technology enthusiast on a journey to explore the digital realms.
+👋 Hello everyone, I’m Mark, a passionate coder and technology enthusiast on a journey to explore the digital realms.
 From turning caffeine into code to building virtual worlds with pixels and creativity, I thrive on the excitement of bringing ideas to life through lines of code.
 I believe that the best way to predict the future is to create it, one commit at a time.
 So, let's dive into the wonderful world of coding together! 🚀💻

 📚 Education:
 - Bachelors of Science in Computer Science and Software Engineering from the University of Washington.